dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_dump.md

 ### Synopsis

-This subcommand will run dotnet-dump tool for running in k8s application.
+This subcommand will run dump tool for running in k8s application.
-Result will be saved locally so you'll be able to analyze it with appropriate tools.
+Result will be saved locally (or on host) so you'll be able to analyze it with appropriate instruments.
+Tool specific additional arguments are also supported.
-You can find more info about dotnet-dump tool by the following links:
+You can find more info about this tool by the following links:

 	* https://docs.microsoft.com/en-us/dotnet/core/diagnostics/dotnet-dump
 	* https://docs.microsoft.com/en-us/dotnet/core/diagnostics/debug-linux-dumps

 ```
 kubectl-shovel dump [flags]